Your resource for health and wellness information

 Factors the Decrease Magnesium Absorption

-When the gut is inflamed, digestion is impaired and the absorption of dietary nutrients is affected.
-Gut inflammation and magnesium creates a vicious cycle, as the inflammation reduces magnesium absorption, magnesium deficiency is associated with more intestinal oxidatives stress inflammation.
+When the gut is inflamed, digestion is impaired, and the absorption of dietary nutrients is affected.
+Gut inflammation and magnesium creates a vicious cycle, as the inflammation reduces magnesium absorption, magnesium deficiency is associated with more intestinal oxidative stress inflammation.
 Gut inflammation can be caused by conditions such as dysbiosis, Celiac Disease, Crohn's Disease, IBD, Short Bowel Syndrome, and many other digestive inflammatory diseases.

 Single Dose Magnesium Intake

 Your body is not designed to absorb all its nutritional needs at once.
-It is designed to take in small amounts throughout the day, with meals spaced out.
-Taking 1 large dose of magnesium at one time, means that overall you will absorb less magnesium than if you took the same dose and spread it out throughout the day.
+It is designed to take lesser amounts throughout the day, with meals spaced out.
+Taking one large dose of magnesium at one time means that overall, you will absorb less magnesium than if you took the same dose and spread it out throughout the day.